aisingapore/TagUI/src/media/TagUI Technical Webinar.md

 py print(c)
 echo `py_result`

-// use py begin and py finish for Python code blocks py begin a = 1 b = 2
+// or use py begin and py finish for Python code blocks py begin a = 1 b = 2